-- o The games provide practice for grammar, mechanics, and research. - Lab time is scheduled to get started on the games. - One game is assigned each week. - Students have one week to complete that week's game. - Each game is worth a possible 100 points. - The games may be played repeatedly until the desired score is achieved. - A printed out the pdf score sheet is submitted in class. - No score sheets are submitted electronically. - o Only one score sheet may be turned in for each game. - o The score for each game goes into the grade book under Homework.
+- The games provide practice for grammar, mechanics, and research. - Lab time is scheduled to get started on the games. - One game is assigned every other week. - Students have two weeks to complete the assigned games. - Each game is worth a possible 100 points. - The games may be played repeatedly until the desired score is achieved. - o A printed out the pdf score sheet is submitted in class. - Only one score sheet may be turned in for each game. - o The score for each game goes into the grade book under Quizzes.